-If you have any questions about the terms of this Agreement or the Release, please contact Richard Deal.
+If you have any questions about the terms of this Agreement, please contact Richard Deal.

 President and Chief Executive Officer

-Release of Claims attached hereto as Exhibit A
+Form of Release attached hereto as Exhibit A

 I accept and agree to the terms and conditions of employment with Fair Isaac Corporation as set forth above.

 Definitions.
-I intend all words used in this Release of Claims (Release) to have their plain meanings in ordinary English.
+I intend all words used in this Release to have their plain meanings in ordinary English.
 Specific terms that I use in this Release have the following meanings:

-I, me, and my include both me (Claus Moldt) and anyone who has or obtains any legal rights or claims through me.
+I, me, and my include both me (Steve Weber) and anyone who has or obtains any legal rights or claims through me.

 FICO means Fair Isaac Corporation, any company related to Fair Isaac Corporation in the present or past (including without limitation, its predecessors, parents, subsidiaries, affiliates, joint venture partners, and divisions), and any successors of Fair Isaac Corporation.